theotown/lagom.github.io/src/blog/announcing-lagom-code-generator.md

 We had to make a decision since working in both (1) a fully featured code generator from OpenAPI specs to Lagom source code and (a) adding gRPC support into Lagom was beyond our capacity.
 Today we are calling the community to continue our work in the Lagom code generator while we focus our attention to gRPC.
 The _Lagom Descriptor Generator_ project may eventually generate Lagom API descriptor sources from seveal API specification format.
 At the moment only OpenaAPI v2 (aka _Swagger specs_) is supported.

-The [Lagom Descriptor Generator](https://github.com/lagom/sbt-lagom-descriptor-generator) is open to community contributions —frequent and infrequent—, everyone helps out.
+The [Lagom Descriptor Generator](https://github.com/lagom/sbt-lagom-descriptor-generator) is open to community contributions --frequent and infrequent--, everyone helps out.
 It's a repo that loves new code and fixes.
 The Lagom core team will remain in an [integrator](https://www.lagomframework.com/community-process.html#definitions) role, the team will keep an eye on the project to assure its overall coherence but does not fully support it.

 ### Project Status